crustio/crust-files/pages/docs/CrustFiles_Welcome.md

 # Welcome to Crust Files, your first personal Web3.0 storage in the Metaverse.

-Crust Files delivers all the core value of decentralized storage and Web3.0 - **True Ownership, True Pravicy and True Freedom**.
+Crust Files delivers all the core value of decentralized storage and Web3.0 - **True Ownership, True Privacy and True Freedom**.
 Welcome to Crust Files, welcome to the next generation web.

 ## True Ownership